The Low Testosterone Hormone Type

 - Certain medications, especially birth control pills

-Low testosterone might look like:
+Low testosterone symptoms

 - Low libido